 Private Group Bookings

-Takara nipaluna is open for private bookings group bookings throughout the year.
-This fact sheet is intended to give you all relevant information prior to booking and assist in the best possible experience for your group or business.
+This fact sheet is intended to provide you with all the relevant information required before booking to provide the best possible experience for your group or business.

 The price of the bookings secures a private tour at the date and time suitable to the group.
 Complete with experienced guide and personal audio equipment.